RedFurryDemon/RFD-Modlists/SkyrimLE/UserInterface.md

 	**Plugin:** no
 	**Notes:** patch should be installed after Mfg Console

-### Uncle Sheogorath
+### Loading screens
-Replacer for loading screen text.
+Uncle Sheo is a replacer for loading screen text; could be compatible with mods that alter the displayed meshes.
 **Notes:** RFD recommends merging these plugins.

 **[Uncle Sheogorath](https://www.nexusmods.com/skyrim/mods/12234)**